Triangle Dart LeagueSPORTSMANSHIP:

 STANDINGS:

-Team standings are determined by the number of matches won / lost.
-Ties in match win / lost records are resolved based on the total number of games won.
-A five (5) point penalty will be assessed to any team which misses the mandatory preseason Ruling Council meeting (see DIVISIONAL PLAY, second paragraph, above).
-If there is an exact tie in all statistics, a coin toss will decide the higher ranking.
+Team standings are determined by the number of matches won/lost.
+Ties in match won/ lost records are resolved based on the total number of games won.
+If there is an exact tie in all statistics, head-to-head match record will determine higher ranking, followed by games record head-to-head, with a coin toss as a final determiner.

 SCORESHEETS: